Have you ever wondered about the flavor of cumin? Indeed, without a touch of spices, like cumin, a dish cannot be called perfect.

 Nowadays, because of its versatility, people can also use cumin for other purposes like adding it to tea, for example, making your favorite ginger tea taste better, or as a component in cosmetics, medicines, perfume products.

 So today, you and I will acknowledge everything about cumin – a significantly versatile spice that features prominently in oriental cuisine.

 A flowering plant belongs to the Parsley family that is indigenous to the Eastern Mediterranean and East Indies.
 It is a perennial herbaceous plant, which can grows to 12-24 inches.
 The slender and glabrous stems will form small branches from 8 to 12 inches.
 The pinnate or bipinnate leaves are 2-4 inches long, with thread-shaped leaflets.

 The small flowers are white or pink, thriving in the canopy.
 The fruit is oblong, 4-5mm long, with a single seed.
 Watch this video to get the first images of the great spice.

 Cumin has been used as an essential spice in many dishes for a thousand years, for instance, in culinary recipes in Middle eastern styles, or in many delectable side dishes in many cuisines.
 Overall, the importance of cumin in the cooking world is undoubted.

 So, which special features make cumin more distinctive than other herbs?
 Keep reading this article to find out more about this “magic” ingredient.

 Seed Or Powder?

-Cumin is available in two types: whole seed and ground, with ground cumin being the most common.
+Although there are various types of cumin you can try, cumin is available in 2 forms: whole seed and ground, with ground cumin being the most common.
 So depending on the requirements or several recipes, you can choose which type is the best.

 Whole seeds will add to the early cooking process, which allows them to infuse hot oil to impart a unique taste to the dish.
 In terms of ground, it can be added anytime to enhance the aromatic flavor of the meal.